tiagofilipe12/GSoC17/Journal/Week_9.md

 })
 ```

- But in fact previously watermill was just using `props
- .input` `props.output` and `props.params`.
+ But in fact previously watermill was just using `props.input` `props.output` and `props.params`.
 In fact, users may do minor
  tweaks into input/output patterns that will render different uids.
 However,
  this is not very intuitive and may get confusing if we end up with several
  patterns.